 Trials & Tribulations

 Now that spring is here keep a close eye out for aphids on all soft, young growth… especially on roses, peaches and nectarines.
 Numbers can increase rapidly if left undetected.
 Before you reach for the spray, carefully inspect and see if the natural predators are galloping to the rescue.
-The last two years we have been able to avoid almost all spraying by allowing natural predator numbers to build up and rescue us.
-We did three releases of predators.
+The last six years we have been able to avoid almost all spraying by allowing natural predator numbers to build up and rescue us.
+We do annual releases of predators.
 For more information see our Beneficial Bugs page.